ModestSerhat/cs2-marketplace-ids/README.md

 # CS2 Marketplace IDs

-Most tradable CS2 in-game items' Name/ID pairs from various item marketplaces such as [buff163](https://buff.163.com) and [Youpin898 (UU)](https://www.youpin898.com/) can be found here including [The Armory](https://store.steampowered.com/sale/armory), [Masterminds 2 Music Kit Box](https://store.steampowered.com/news/app/730/view/4273439871236872890) and [Copenhagen 2024](https://counter-strike.net/newsentry/6727887174668178386) items.
+Most tradable CS2 in-game items' Name/ID pairs from various item marketplaces such as [buff163](https://buff.163.com) and [Youpin898 (UU)](https://www.youpin898.com/) can be found here including [Shanghai 2024](https://store.steampowered.com/news/app/730/view/4472732402493426409), [The Armory](https://store.steampowered.com/sale/armory) and [Masterminds 2 Music Kit Box](https://store.steampowered.com/news/app/730/view/4273439871236872890) items.
 All items' Goods IDs, Applied Sticker IDs (including exclusively pre-applied stickers), Applied Patch IDs, Doppler Phase IDs and some items' pattern tiers can be found within a single JSON file.<br>

+Most missing items from the Shanghai 2024 Major will be added when their goods/sticker IDs are registered on both buff163 and Youpin898.

 Some known missing items and Doppler phases that is seen to exist/not exist which aren't registered on buff163 and Youpin898 are also listed here.<br>